Michaelangel007/you_have_to_win_the_game_world_map/README.md

 A total of 5 glyphs were changed between the original and revised CGA font.

-* Diamond, original had a tail!
+* Diamonds originally had a tail!
-* Clubs, tail was cleaned up
+* Clubs' tail was cleaned up
-* Spades, tail was cleaned up
+* Spades' tail was cleaned up
 * White Sun glyph, top and bottom spokes were flattened
 * Uppercase `S`, had inconsistent weighting